Arwa988/E-commerce-Data-analysis-project-PowerBi/README.md

 - Technology is sold most in the east region
 - Furniture and office supplies are sold most in the west region
 ## Recommendation :
-- Provide high quantity of products in quarter 4  as it is the highest sales duration.
+- Provide high quantity of products in  Q4  as it is the highest sales duration.
 - Provide high quantity  of Technology products  as it is the highest profit and sales category specially phones.
 - Provide high quantity of office  supplies  as it is the highest quantity of products sold.
 - Don't provide a large quantity of supplying , bookcases and tables as they have loss in profit.
+- Focus marketing efforts during Q4, especially in September and December, using targeted campaigns and promotions to maximize seasonal demand.
+- Invest in customer loyalty programs targeting the Consumer segment, which is the highest-performing in sales, to retain and further increase revenue from this group